 When looking at the Cost Leadership Strategy you should review:

 - Technology and innovations that can reduce your processes

 - Your management team skills – detail, process driven, analytical and financial are required attributes of the team

 When done well the Cost Leadership Strategy opens up several options to companies:

-The Differentiation Strategy is where a business focuses on differentiating their products or services from competitors.
-This strategy has a wide spectrum from full product diversity through to unique features within a core product.
+The Differentiation Strategy is where a business focuses on differentiating its products or services from competitors.
+This focused strategy has a wide spectrum from full product diversity to unique product features within a core product.

 There’s a number of factors to consider when you’re going for Differentiation:

 - How mature is the market your product or service operates in?